bitovi/academy/src/technology-consulting/5-communication.md

 ### Just care

 As dumb as it sounds, I’ve found that one of the key differences between great consultants and average ones is caring - really caring about making the project successful through any means necessary.
 Most people just go through the motions.
 If you care a lot, and you’re not ashamed to show it, people will notice.
 Other people who also care will be attracted to you and respect you, and doors will tend to open as a result.

+## Communication Tools

+The following the communication tools that should be present on every project.
+With so much communication technology it important to pick the correct technology for the type of interaction from the receiver you expect.
+Immediacy, as in how immediate do you need a response, is the governing attribute for each tool.
+Below are a list of common tools used in today's workplace in order from least immediate to most immediate.

+- Wiki
+- Email
+- Chat
+- Meetings

+When deciding what tool to use start at the top as it is the most respectful of your recipient's time.
+Most communications are informational in nature and should documented (like in a wiki) or emailed.
+Chat replies can be delayed but most modern tools like Slack give the sender the ability to "demand" a recipients attention with notifications.
+Meetings should only be scheduled when decisions need to be made at that very moment.

 ## Good business writing